molily/molily.de/_posts/2017-12-21-robust-javascript.md

 window.alert(frobnicateFoo);
 ```

-The identifier “frobnicateFoo” cannot be found in the scope chain.
+The identifier `frobnicateFoo` cannot be found in the scope chain.
 So the JavaScript engine throws a ReferenceError: “frobnicateFoo is not defined”.

 So ReferenceErrors happen when the code uses an identifier that cannot be found in the current scope and all parent scopes.
 This is may be due to a typo.
 [Linters](#linters) can catch these bugs easily.